Codecademy/docs/content/numpy/concepts/built-in-functions/terms/mean/mean.md

 `.mean()` provides the following arguments:

-- `a`: It is the array of numbers for which the mean is wanted.
-This argument is mandatory, but all others are optional.
+- `a`: This is the array of numbers for which the mean is wanted.
+This argument is mandatory.
 If `a` is not a list, an error will be raised.
 - `axis`: If the axis is given, the mean is computed over the given axis or axes.
 Otherwise, it is calculated over the flattened array.
 - `dtype`: It is the type which used when the mean is calculated.
 By default, [float64](https://numpy.org/doc/stable/reference/arrays.scalars.html#numpy.float64) is used for integers, and for floating point inputs, it is the same as the input `dtype`.
 - `out`: This option allows to store the calculated mean directly in an already existing array, instead of creating a new array to hold the result.
 Also, this optional argument must have the same shape that is expected of the resulted mean.